-Finally, revenue generated from pricing of on- and off-street parking should be allocated as a funding source for TDM programs.
-It is strongly recommended that the City create a Parking Benefit District (PBD) for Alameda Point.
-PBDs are defined geographic areas in which any revenue generated from onstreet and off-street parking facilities within the district is reinvested back into local improvements, such as TDM.
+Finally, revenue generated from pricing of on- and off-street parking will be allocated as a funding source for TDM programs via a Parking Benefit District (PBD) for Alameda Point, or other appropriate mechanism as determined by the City.
+PBDs are defined geographic areas in which any revenue generated from on-street and off-street parking facilities within the district is reinvested back into local improvements, such as TDM.
 PBDs manage and coordinate parking programs and policies so that parking is, above all, convenient and easy for motorists.